Liability Insurance Cost: What Should You Pay?

 Skipping this coverage isn’t a smart way to cut costs; it’s a gamble with your company’s financial health.
 A single lawsuit can easily cost tens of thousands of dollars, far more than the price of a policy.
 In fact, a basic general liability insurance policy can be surprisingly affordable, sometimes starting as low as $30 per month.
 Investing in liability coverage gives you peace of mind and protects your business from unexpected problems, mitigating huge potential costs down the road.

-What Factors Determine Your Insurance Premium?
+What Factors Affect Your Liability Insurance Cost?

 Ever wonder how an insurance carrier lands on your specific premium?
 It’s not a random number pulled from a hat.
 Instead, it’s the result of a detailed underwriting process that assesses your company’s unique risk profile.
 Think of it as a financial health check for your business’s potential liabilities.
 Underwriters analyze several key data points to calculate the likelihood that you’ll file a claim and the potential cost of that claim.